Keeping connected during Covid

 - 4. Team up

 With so many adaptations being made at the moment, community groups need new skills.
 This doesn’t have to mean going it alone.
 An Tober, a community group in Northern Ireland who focus on wellbeing using nature, are an example of strength in numbers.
 After identifying a need for technical support amongst service users, they teamed up with another local group who specialise in this field.
-Check out our community connector to find groups to partner up within your area.

 - 5. Skill up on sustainability